 I could start every day with a few minutes in my journal.

 Sure, nothing actually happened but me sitting on my bed in my pajamas writing.
-But over the years, from break ups to big moves, my most life-changing moments–like my decision to pursue writing as a career, to uproot my entire life and move cross country, and my finally feeling ready to become a mother–happened in the quiet moments between me and the pages of my journals.
+Over the years, from breakups to big moves, my most life-changing moments–like my decision to pursue writing as a career, to uproot my entire life and move cross country, and my finally feeling ready to become a mother–happened in the quiet moments between me and the pages of my journals.

 The other day I was talking to a friend of mine about writing this article.
 I asked her how often she journals and if she thought it made her happier.